kohana/core/guide/kohana/install.md

 sudo chmod -R a+rwx application/logs
 ~~~

- - Define a salt for the `Config` class.
+ - Define a salt for the `Cookie` class.
 ~~~
 Cookie::$salt = [really-long-cookie-salt-here]
 ~~~